Go to main content

 Board of Directors

-Kelly Close, Founder, The diaTribe Foundation
+Founder, The diaTribe Foundation and co-Founder, dQ&A

 Jeff Halpern

-Dr. Kolterman was most recently Senior Vice President, Chief Medical Officer of Amylin, Pharmaceuticals and since 1989 has been Adjunct Professor of Medicine at UC San Diego.
+Dr. Kolterman was most recently Senior Vice President, Chief Medical Officer of Amylin Pharmaceuticals and since 1989 has been Adjunct Professor of Medicine at UC San Diego.
 He previously served as Senior Vice President, Research and Development from June 2008 to June 2010.
 He served as Senior Vice President, Development from March 2008 to May 2008.
 He also served as Senior Vice President, Clinical and Regulatory Affairs from August 2005 to March 2008, Senior Vice President, Clinical Affairs from February 1997 to August 2005, Vice President, Medical Affairs from 1993 to 1997, and Director, Medical Affairs from 1992 to 1993.
 From 1983 to 1992, he was Program Director of the General Clinical Research Center and Medical Director of the Diabetes Center at the University of California, San Diego Medical Center.
 He was a member of the Diabetes Control and Complications Trial Study Group and presently serves as a member of the Epidemiology of Diabetes Intervention and Complications Study.
 He is also a past-president of the California Affiliate of the American Diabetes Association.
 Dr. Kolterman received his M.D. from Stanford University School of Medicine.

 Marjorie Sennett

-Roberta Herman, M.D.
+Roberta Herman, MD

 Dr. Herman is originally from Montreal, Canada, where she trained as an Internist and Epidemiologist at McGill University and the Royal Victoria Hospital.
 After spending 12 years in practice and serving as Chief of Internal Medicine at Harvard Community Health Plan’s Cambridge Center, Dr. Herman went on to become the Chief Medical Officer and then Chief Operating Officer for Harvard Pilgrim Health Care , one of New England’s largest non-profit managed health care organizations, providing care and coverage to more than one million members throughout Massachusetts, Maine and New Hampshire (now Point 32).
 During her tenure, HPHC became the #1 Health Plan in the US according to NCQA, a position it maintained for more than a decade.